drishti13-png/drishti-demo/README.md

 # drishti-demo
-this is my first git repository author-drishti duseja
+this is my first git repository.
+Author-drishti duseja